jdbancal/gem/doc/gettingStarted.md

 Here is a short introduction to the usage of GEM library in matlab.
 This introduction assumes that the gem folder is in matlab's path and that it is working (this can be checked by typing e.g. `gem('pi')` into matlab; if this command yields an error, check that the gem library is compiled for your system and that its folder is in matlab's path).

+## Creating High Precision Matrices

+### Dense matrices

+A matrix for high precision computation can be created from any matlab matrix by calling the `gem` constructor.
+ - `a = gem([1 2; 3 4+5i])` is a 2x2 gem object

+    This matrix can be manipulated like a conventional matlab matrix.
+For instance, `a(2,2)` extracts the (2,2) element of the matrix: `4+5i`.

+When constructing a gem object from a double-precision matrix, the first 15 digits of each component are taken into account and completed by trailing zeros (up to the precision of the gem object).
+This garantees that all numbers are transfered with a predictable way, and that integers remain integers after conversion.

+High precision objects can also be constructed by specifying all digits in a string.
+This allows to define numbers with more than 15 digits precision as in the following example:
+ - `gem('1.93754981629874513245725542343')`

+    creates a 1x1 matrix (i.e. a scalar) with 20 non-trivial digits.
+The remaining digits are set to zeros.

+When creating a number from a char which contains more digits than the precision defined by `gemWorkingPrecision`, the precision of the created number is automatically adjusted to hold all specified digits.

+All elements of a matrix can be individually initialized to an arbitrary precision by calling the constructor `gem` with a cell array containing the corresponding strings:
+ - `gem({'1.321321123123321123' '456.4566544566544564'; '0.789987987789987789' '369.639369366963936'})`

+### Sparse matrices

+Just like in the case of dense matrices, sparse matlab matrix are easily transfered to sparse gem object by calling the `sgem` constructor:
+ - `sgem(speye(3))` is a sparse 3x3 identity matrix

+More generally, a high precision object can be constructed from a matlab matrix, whether it is full or sparse, by calling the `sparsify` function.
+This will create a gem object when given a full matrix, and an sgem object when given a sparse one.

+Sgem object ca also be constructed by calling the `sparse(i,j,s,m,n)` function with a gem vector `s`:
+ - `sparse([1 2], [1 3], gem({'123.45678901234567890' '987.653210987654321'}), 3, 3)` is a sparse matrix with two high precision components

+### Special values

+The following mathematical constants can be constructed explicitely
+ - `gem('pi')` is 3.14159265...
+ - `gem('e')` is 2.7182818...
+ - `gem('log2')` is 0.69314718...
+ - `gem('euler')` is 0.57721566...
+ - `gem('catalan')` is 0.91596559...

 ## Precision

-The GEM library can work with high precision numbers.
-This precision of a number is defined by the number of digits that are used to describe numbers (in basis 10).
+The GEM library works with high precision numbers.
+The precision of these numbers is defined by the number of digits that are used to describe them (in basis 10).
 By default, the library takes into account 50 digits.
 This means that it can distinguish between numbers that differ at the 50th decimal place:
- - `(pi/10) - (pi/10 - 1e-17)` yields
+ - In double precision `(pi/10) - (pi/10 - 1e-17)` yields

         0
     but `(gem('pi')/10) - (gem('pi')/10 - 1e-50)` is

         ~1e-50

 The precision at which the GEM library works can be adjusted throught the function `gemWorkingPrecision`.
-Alternatively, it can be passed as an parameter when a gem object is created:
+Alternatively, it can be passed as a parameter when creating a gem object:
  - `gem(3.141592654,3)` yields just

         3.14